-We spend so much time worrying about what we put into our bodies while pregnant, it's easy to forget we're still eating for two while breastfeeding!
-Now that your sweet baby is in your arms instead of your belly you can finally indulge in the things you've been missing: tuna tartare, a tall Sapporo, Italian cold-cut subs.
+You likely spent so much time worrying about the best foods for pregnancy, it’s easy to forget you’re still growing a baby while breastfeeding!
+Now that your sweet babe is in your arms instead of your belly you can finally indulge in the things you’ve been missing: tuna tartare, a tall Sapporo, Italian cold-cut subs.
 But there are some things nursing mamas want to steer clear of.

 1. Fish with high mercury levels

 Fish with high levels of mercury are a big no-no while nursing–so much so that the EPA asks pregnant and nursing moms to avoid those high mercury level fish like some forms of tuna, shark, swordfish, tilefish and king mackerel.
 Being exposed to too much mercury can have an effect on babies’ tiny, developing brains, impacting their cognitive thinking, memory and fine motor skills.
 The EPA also suggests limiting canned tuna to six ounces per week while breastfeeding.
 Instead, try salmon, anchovies, sardines and herring.

 It’s a myth that certain foods in a mother’s diet causes gas in babies—so please don’t avoid broccoli for that reason alone.
 However, if your child is showing symptoms such as a skin rash or respiratory issues or diarrhea, there may be an underlying food sensitivity or allergy to something in your breast milk.
 The most common offender is cow’s milk.